Top 10 Megadrive Games

 Street Fighter 2 Megadrive Ken vs Ken match

-The Megadrive version maintained the arcade’s visual splendor while adding exclusive features like enhanced character introductions and unique ending sequences.
-The conversion work was exceptional, preserving the precise timing and responsive controls that made high-level play possible.
-Street Fighter 2 created competitive gaming culture as we know it.
+The Megadrive version kept the arcade’s amazing visuals while adding exclusive features like better character intros and unique ending sequences, with conversion work that kept the precise timing and responsive controls that made high-level competitive play possible.

 Genre: Run-and-Gun | Developer: Treasure